 Ans: Yes, it is safe to vacuum or suck out the dust/dirt particles from your keyboard.

-Ans: Long before a keyboard’s switches or circuitry start to malfunction, dust and filth will take control of it.
+Ans: Before a keyboard’s switches or circuitry starts to malfunction, dust and filth will take control of it.

 Contaminants may be controlled through cleaning, which is the most crucial keyboard maintenance duty.